nand2mario/usb_hid_host/README.md

 nand2mario, 8/2023

 This is a compact Verilog-based FPGA core designed to support USB keyboards, mice and gamepads.
 It is designed mainly for FPGA retro gaming and computing projects.
-The most significant advantage is in its all-in-one design.
+The most significant advantage is its all-in-one design.
 It does not require a CPU to work.
 And it is quite small (<300 LUTs, <250 registers and 1 BRAM block).

 To use usb_hid_host, simply add `usb_hid_host.v`, `usb_hid_host_rom.v` and `usb_hid_host_rom.hex` to your project.
 The module interface in `usb_hid_host.v` should be sufficiently documented to get you started.